rackerlabs/docs-offerings/docs/api-reference/currency-methods.rst

 Currency methods
 ===========================

-Use the following currency API operations to get information about supported currencies.
+Use the following currency API operation to retrieve information about supported currencies.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.
              This topic is used to group operations topics that are related.